evo-ov7/poly/README.md

 # Poly WIP

 Poly is a very simple programming language designed around easy portability to any platform.
-As such it doesn't contain any I/O functionality but focuses on a simple yet powerfull semantic core, allowing the same codebase to be reliably deployed accross various platforms.
+As such it doesn't contain any I/O functionality but focuses on a simple yet powerful semantic core, allowing the same codebase to be reliably deployed across various platforms.

 The transpiller is written in Python 3, synopsis: `poly.py [-options...] inputfile backend [-backend_options...]`